Stuffed pepper soup has all of the fantastic flavors of a classic stuffed pepper recipe, with the comfort of a hot bowl of soup.

 If you have some ground turkey and peppers on hand, this is an easy recipe to pull off by dinnertime.
 It uses pantry staples, such as crushed tomatoes, chicken broth and Italian seasoning, and most of the cooking time is hands-off.
 For more easy dinner ideas, check out 15 Ground Turkey Recipes + Cooking Tips for some of my favorites.

-Serve this with a salad on the side.
+Ground turkey soup recipes work well with a salad on the side.
 Also, we discovered that crumbling or dipping some tortilla chips into the soup is a great way to eat it.
-The Trader Joe’s pumpkin tortilla chips are perfect for this!
+The Trader Joe's pumpkin tortilla chips are perfect for this!

 What you need for this stuffed pepper soup: